 In June 2015, Malibu Boats, LLC ("Malibu") filed a complaint in the United States District Court for the Eastern District of Tennessee alleging that the Company's Gen 2 Surf System and NXT Surf System infringe a Malibu patent relating to Malibu's wake surf technology.
-The complaint seeks trebled damages in an unspecified amount, attorneys' fees and an injunction against future infringement.
-In December 2016, the Company filed a motion with the court for summary judgment of noninfringement, which is currently pending.
-The trial is scheduled for May 2017.
+The complaint sought treble damages in an unspecified amount, attorneys' fees and an injunction against future infringement.
+In December 2016, the Company filed a motion with the court for summary judgment of noninfringement.
+The trial was scheduled for August 2017.
 Malibu filed a separate complaint alleging that the Company's Gen 2 and NXT Surf Systems infringe another patent in February 2016.
-As with the previous complaint, Malibu is seeking damages and an injunction.
-In December 2016, the Company filed a motion with the court for summary judgment of invalidity, which is currently pending.
-Trial in the second case is scheduled for October 2017.
-The Company does not believe that Malibu's claims in either case have merit and intends to defend against these claims vigorously.
-The Company currently cannot assess the probability of losses, or reasonably estimate the range of losses, related to this matter.
+As with the previous complaint, Malibu sought damages and an injunction.
+In December 2016, the Company filed a motion with the court for summary judgment of invalidity.
+Trial in the second case was scheduled for October 2017.
+On May 2, 2017, the Company and Malibu entered into a Settlement Agreement (the "Settlement Agreement") to settle the lawsuits filed by Malibu in the U.S. District Court for the Eastern District of Tennessee alleging infringement by MasterCraft of two of Malibu's patents.
+Under the terms of the Settlement Agreement, the Company will make a one-time payment of \$2,500 and has entered into a license agreement for the payment of future royalties for boats sold by the Company using the licensed technology.
+The parties agreed to dismiss all claims in the patent litigation.